scholarslab/womensbios/README.md

 # Production
 To set up the production server, set up like normal for a new domain:

+- Stop the running containers
+  - `docker-compose down --volume`
+- Delete the existing docker-compose.yml file
+  - `rm docker-compose.yml`
-- Copy just the docker-compose.yml file from this repo into the webhosting directory (ex. /var/www/womensbios...)
+- Copy just the docker-compose.yml file from the repo into the webhosting directory (ex. /var/www/womensbios...)
   - `wget https://gitlab.com/scholars-lab/womensbios/raw/master/docker-compose.yml`
 - Comment out or delete the two 'volume' lines in  'womensbios_static' section of the docker-compose.yml file
 -